13 Tips to Level Up Your Nonprofit’s Social Media Engagement Tactics

 Build a Strong Foundation

-While the tips below touch on different topics, use the following in this first section to ensure you’ve built a strong foundation for engagement with your nonprofit’s social media posts.
+While the tips below touch on different topics, use the following in this first section to ensure you’ve built a strong nonprofit social media strategy that drives engagement.

 1. Create a Social Calendar for Consistent Posting